meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: `true` or `false`
 **Default value**: `false`

 Adds a `_matchesInfo` object to the search response that contains the location of each occurrence of queried terms across all fields.
-This is useful when you need more control than offered by our [built-in highlighting](#attributes-to-highlight).
-Matches only works for strings and numbers.
+This is useful when you need more control than offered by our [built-in highlighting](#attributes-to-highlight). `matches` only works for strings and numbers.

 The beginning of a matching term within a field is indicated by `start`, and its length by `length`.